JefGrailet/WISE/v1/README.md

 # About WISE v1.1 (wise)

-*By Jean-François Grailet (last updated: April 8, 2020)*
+*By Jean-François Grailet (last updated: June 23, 2020)*

 ## About the code

-Since it needs to be compatible with old environments (e.g. Fedora 8, see remarks on deployment below), `WISE` is written in an _old-fashioned_ C++, i.e., it doesn't take advantage of the changes brought by C++11 and onwards.
+Since it initially needed to be compatible with old environments (e.g. Fedora 8, see remarks on deployment below), `WISE` is written in an _old-fashioned_ C++, i.e., it doesn't take advantage of the changes brought by C++11 and onwards.
 As already said elsewhere, it is also designed to be a 32-bit application for the same reason.
-This said, after its many campaigns run from the PlanetLab testbed towards all kinds of target networks, it is safe to assume `WISE` is unlikely to crash or mismanage memory.
-It has been, on top of that, been extensively tested with `valgrind` on a local network.
+This said, after several campaigns run from the PlanetLab testbed towards all kinds of target networks without getting a suspicious crash, it is safe to assume `WISE` is unlikely to mismanage memory.
+On top of that, it has been extensively tested with `valgrind` on a local network.

 ## About the sub-folders "Legacy" and "Tool"

-In late October 2019, the source code of `WISE` has been thoroughly reviewed before being used as a basis for a future topology discovery tool.
+In late October 2019, the source code of `WISE` has been thoroughly reviewed before being used as a basis for a new topology discovery tool.
 There were two motivations for this:
 * to remove old classes and other old pieces of code inherited from `ExploreNET` (`ExploreNET` being the basis of `TreeNET` and the first version of `SAGE`),
 * to reduce the amount of dynamic memory allocations overall.